Service User Involvement

-Our Service User Involvement Directorate works in a variety of ways to ensure that the people we support lead the way, not just in their own support but in decisions at every level about Together’s governance, and the design and delivery of our services.
-The Directorate also works to develop and support innovation in service user involvement, leadership and peer support, as well as raising awareness of mental health issues more widely based on the experiences and priorities of people with lived experience of mental distress.
+Service user involvement at Together works in a variety of ways to ensure that the people we support lead the way – not just in their own support, but in decisions at every level about Together’s governance and the design and delivery of our services.
+We also work to develop and support innovation in service user involvement, leadership and peer support, as well as raising awareness of mental health issues more widely based on the experiences and priorities of people with lived experience of mental distress.

-- Supports the development of service user involvement and leadership at all levels and across departments within Together
+- Supporting the development of service user involvement and leadership at all levels and across departments within Together

-- Creates links between other individuals and groups beyond Together to influence local, regional and national decisions about mental health care
+- Creating links between other individuals and groups beyond Together to influence local, regional and national decisions about mental health care

-- Develops and delivers service user led training programmes and workshops relating to service user involvement, leadership and peer support both internally and externally to Together
+- Developing and delivering service user led training programmes and workshops relating to service user involvement, leadership and peer support, both internally and externally to Together

-- Works with public, private and voluntary organisations to research, publish guides and share specialist advice around service user involvement
+- Working with public, private and voluntary organisations to research, publish guides and share specialist advice around service user involvement

-- Takes on contracts from NHS trusts around service user involvement, such as peer support training
+- Taking on contracts from NHS trusts around service user involvement, such as peer support training

-- Develops peer-led initiatives, such as our peer support models and self management
+- Developing peer-led initiatives, such as our peer support models and self management

 Developing service user involvement locally, nationally and regionally